JulienfLeBoucher/OC_classification_from_text_and_image/README.md

 - Provide an image-based classification model that uses data augmentation.
 - Develop a script to extract data of certain products through an API.

-In order to do that I develop several notebooks as such :
+In order to do that I develop several notebooks.

 ## Natural Language Processing